Ultraman-Tiga1/DyMoDreamer/README.md

 # DyMoDreamer
-Code for "DyMoDreamer: World Modeling with Dynamic Modulation"
+Implementation of "DyMoDreamer: World Modeling with Dynamic Modulation"